Jobs that allow you to travel sound simple.

 What to check:

-Clasva has resources on Contract Aviation Jobs and Top Aerospace Contracting Companies if this path fits your background.
+Clasva has resources on Contract Aviation Jobs, Aviation Job Search Websites, Top Aerospace Contracting Companies, and Uncommon Airport Jobs if this path fits your background.

 Hospitality jobs can place workers in hotels, resorts, vacation destinations, restaurants, events, tourism companies, and guest services.